AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/content-fragments-target.md

   * The Target offer with AEM Content Fragment may show undesired behavior

-    * The offer will likely still render, as the Content Fragment HTML was pushed to Target
+    * The offer will likely still render, as the Content Fragment was pushed to Target
     * Any references in the Content Fragment may not work correctly if referenced assets were deleted in AEM as well.

   * Of course, any further modifications to the Content Fragment are impossible as the Content Fragment does not exist anymore in AEM.